Ana-Niko-byte/tag-track/README.md

 This application was developed using VSCode's Pylance; a fast and feature-rich language server for Python that provides excellent IntelliSense capabilities.
 It enhances your development experience with: Type checking.
 Autocompletion.

 # Deployment
+Please Note: The guide below details the steps in accordance with the original application deployment titled 'tag-track', however due to some billing issues the application fell asleep (as can be seen from the third image below) and later faded into a lighter purple.
+The application is now deployed using 'tag-track-revived', with the exact same steps.

 ### General Requirements:
 - Your Python code must be placed in the `run.py` file.